BraidTechnologies/Studio/BoxerTest/README.md

-BoxerTest is a framework for evaluation the 'Boxer' application.
+**BoxerTest** is a framework for evaluation of the 'Boxer' application.

 BoxerTest is all Python, an runs locally.
 It uses the folloing test approaches:
 - Generation of a list of questions about Generative AI.
 This is a static list, used to measure basic coverage of the Boxer knowledge base.